refinedev/refine/documentation/blog/2024-08-15-react-web-socket.md

 ### WSS: WebSocket Secure Connections

 Please be sure to use secure websocket connections (wss://) not just plain websocket connections (ws://).
 This would be the equivalent of using HTTPS not HTTP.
-Secure websocket connections actually encrypt the data travelling between the two points and, for this reason, help secure it from being man-in-the-middled to abuse.
+Secure websocket connections actually encrypt the data traveling between the two points and, for this reason, help secure it from being man-in-the-middled to abuse.

 ```tsx
 const ws = new WebSocket("wss://example.com/socket");